Welcome to our first Newsflash of 2020. We are pleased to welcome two new additions to our team for the start of the year.

 It is important to know all your data aggregation points at all times.

-Data sharing across the MS 365 environment is misunderstood.
+Data sharing across the M365 environment is misunderstood.

 Identifying termination points (where data can be readily shared with external parties) is critical.